firebase/extensions/firestore-bigquery-export/POSTINSTALL.md

 `Clustering` will not need to create or modify a table when adding clustering options, this will be updated automatically.

-### Configuring Alternative BigQuery Project
+### Configuring Cross-Platform BigQuery Setup

-When defining a specific BigQuery project, a manual step to set up permissions is required:
+When defining a specific BigQuery project ID, a manual step to set up permissions is required:

 1. Navigate to https://console.cloud.google.com/iam-admin/iam?project=${param:BIGQUERY_PROJECT_ID}
 2. Add the **BigQuery Data Editor** role to the following service account: